vintasoftware/GPTBundle/README.md

 NOTE: Running these commands in the root directory will trigger all tests from all packages.
 However, if you run them within a specific package directory, only the tests associated with that package will be executed.

+---

+This library is created and maintaned by [Vinta Software](https://vinta.software) — by developers, and for developers.